bigblobby/tools-for-frontend/DEPLOYMENT.md

 1. Keep Docker and system packages updated
 2. Use non-root users in containers (already configured for backend)
 3. Regularly update application dependencies
-4. Use SSL/TLS for all production deployments
+4. Use SSL/TLS for all production deployments (automatically handled by Caddy)
-5. Implement rate limiting in nginx (can be added to nginx.conf)
+5. Implement rate limiting in Caddy (can be added to Caddyfile using `rate_limit` directive)
 6. Regularly review and update security configurations
+7. Caddy automatically renews SSL certificates, but ensure ports 80 and 443 are open for Let's Encrypt validation